This section documents how to recover from a bad flash that prevents your ThinkPad X60 from booting.

 Lift back that tape and hold it with something.
 Highlighted is the SPI flash chip:

-Remove the programmer and put it away somewhere.
+When you’re finished flashing, remove the programmer and put it away somewhere.
 Put back the tape and press firmly over it:

 Your empty chassis: